BettercareHealth/bettercare/ebola-prevention-and-control/test-3.md

 	1. The hands are not visibly soiled
 	1. The hands are well washed with soap and water afterwards
 	1. The hands are well washed with a detergent after the handrub
-8. What are the “WHO Five moments for Hand Hygiene”?
+8. What are the 'WHO Five moments for Hand Hygiene'?
 	1. The 5 organisations which promote good hand hygiene
 	1. The 5 times when hand hygiene is important
 	1. The 5 methods that can be used to provide hand hygiene
 	1. The 5 steps that should be followed when hands are washed correctly
 9. Is a solution of 0.05% chlorine suitable for routine hand hygiene?
-	1. Yes as it is more effective than hand washing
+	1. Yes as it is more effective than handwashing
 	1. Yes as it needs a short contact time with the skin
 	1. No as it is very expensive
 	1. No as it can irritate and damage the skin